Which place is cheaper, Cleveland or Boston?

 Both Cleveland and Boston during the summer are popular places to visit.
 Many visitors come to Boston in the summer for the beaches, the city activities, the music scene, and the family-friendly experiences.

 Boston is around the same temperature as Cleveland in the summer.
-The temperature in Boston is usually 73°F (23°C) in July, and Cleveland stays around 75°F (24°C).
+The daily temperature in Boston averages around 73°F (23°C) in July, and Cleveland fluctuates around 75°F (24°C).

 In Cleveland, it's very sunny this time of the year.
 It's quite sunny in Boston.
 In the summer, Boston often gets around the same amount of sunshine as Cleveland.
 Boston gets 304 hours of sunny skies this time of year, while Cleveland receives 307 hours of full sun.